Host Security Settings Conflicts with KIWI

 Abstract

-This page provides further information how to solve image build problems caused by selinux security policies.
+This page provides further information on how to solve image build problems caused by selinux security policies.

-Linux systems are protected against write/read or other operations depending on the application which wants to access or modify data.
+Linux systems are protected against write/read or other operations depending on the application that wants to access or modify data.
 The rules for this protection are provided in security policies.
 There are several applications enforcing these security settings, e.g apparmor or selinux.
-In this troubleshooting chapter the focus is set on selinux
+In this troubleshooting chapter, the focus is on selinux.

-Protecting files, process groups, kernel filesystems, device nodes and more from unauthorized access and restrict it to a certain set of applications is a nice concept.
-However, if taken serious no other application except the ones configured in the security policy will function properly.
+Protecting files, process groups, kernel filesystems, device nodes and more from unauthorized access and restricting it to a certain set of applications is a nice concept.
+However, if taken seriously, no other application except the ones configured in the security policy will function properly.

-For users who can afford to open the system security policy, the following procedure will make KIWI NG to work:
+For users who can afford to open the system security policy, the following procedure will allow KIWI NG to work:

 sudo setenforce 0

-This action disables selinux temporary.
-To disable selinux permanently perform the following steps:
+This action disables selinux temporarily.
+To disable selinux permanently, perform the following steps:

 1. Open the SELinux configuration file: /etc/selinux/config